 How else can I attract butterflies to my garden?

-Further attract butterflies to your garden by installing a feeder and habitat.
-Our best selling Butterfly Habitat provides a summer and winter house for butterflies, and looks beautiful in your garden.
+Further attract butterflies to your garden by installing a feeder and habitat with our Butterfly House.
+A butterfly habitat provides a summer and winter house for butterflies, and looks beautiful in your garden.

-In summer use the habitat as a butterfly feeder - the nectar feeding tray folds down to allow butterfly food or sweet ripe fruit to be served to your butterflies - providing food for visiting butterflies is especially effective in early Spring and late Summer when natural nectar is scarce.
+In summer use the habitat to help serve fruit to your butterflies - providing food for visiting butterflies is especially effective in early Spring and late Summer when natural nectar is scarce.

 How to look after butterflies in the Autumn or Winter

 As the weather cools down in Autumn and we move into the colder Winter months, the number of butterflies will start to reduce - some fly thousands of miles to warmer climates, some overwinter as eggs, caterpillars or chrysalises.
 A lot of British butterflies, such as Red Admiral, Painted Lady and Peacock butterflies actually hibernate.
 There are a few steps you can take to helping hibernating butterflies through the winter.

 Remove them to a shed or greenhouse if you find them in your house - the central heating of your house isn't good for them.
 Seeking warmth when cold snaps appear, some butterflies may find their way to your house.
 Central heating isn't good for butterflies at all - it can actually kill them.